paritytech/psvm/README.md

 If you want to update the dependencies to a specific Polkadot SDK version, you can use the `-v` or `--version` flag, followed by the version you want to update to.

+If you need to point at a specific git branch or tag (for example an unstable tag), use `--ref` with the branch/tag name that contains the release metadata. `--ref` is an alternative to `--version`; they cannot be used together.

 If you want to check if the dependencies in your local Cargo.toml file are matching to a specific Polkadot SDK version, you can use the `-c` or `--check` flag along with the `--version` flag followed by the version you want to check against.

 If you want to update the ORML crates in your local Cargo.toml, you can use the `-O` or `--orml` flag along with the `--version` flag to update the ORML crates along with the polkadot-sdk crates.
 This works only if the supplied version is present in the ORML releases.